Search the Health Library

 All applicants should make sure that they are eligible to obtain a medical license in the state of Maryland.
 Please check the official website at www.mbp.state.md.us/pages/forms.html.
 A Maryland medical license is a requirement for the fellowship.

 Please visit www.sfmatch.org to complete your application and for directions on how to apply for our fellowship program.
 Also, please include a small photo with your application.

+Those applicants invited to interview must be available August through October.
 If you match to our program, you will receive credentialing forms in the mail.
 These must be returned within 30 days of receipt.
 In addition, proof of Maryland State licensure, Controlled Dangerous Substance Certification and Drug Enforcement Certification are to be provided by June 1 to the Wilmer Credentialing Office.

 Accepted fellows will be appointed at Advanced Specialty Training Program positions, which are also considered junior faculty appointments at The Wilmer Institute.

 The tentative salary for the year is approximately $45,048 plus health insurance.
 Incoming fellows will also be assisted in obtaining salary support from appropriate agencies and programs.

 Associate Professor of Medicine